sbreidba/majic/doc/src/gettingStarted.rst

    :envvar:`JAVA_HOME` to point to the parent folder of :file:`bin/java`

+   Alternatively, :ref:`java install with apt-get` shows how to use :command:`apt-get` to install the jdk.
+Installing with apt-get will provide automatic notifications of updates.

 Note that maven requires the java *jdk*; the *jre* is not sufficient for using for maven.